 “My feeling is that if he took fire detours, it’s not really the PCT,” says Peter Bakwin, who tracks trail records on the Fastest Known Time website and is arguably the trail-running world’s de-facto authority on the subject…“I’d rather they wait for a low fire year with insignificant reroutes.
 It’s part of the game.”

 Are FKTs viable when the route significantly changes from year to year and, more importantly, a person can choose the racecourse that fits their record-setting goals?

 I have no thoughts on this record-setting attempt other than that I find the controversies around FKTs an interesting reflection of a more significant discussion.

-In other words, beyond the FKT controversy itself, I find more interesting another group questioning if we are in the final stages of a different type of the last journey.
+In other words, beyond the FKT controversy itself, I find more interesting another group questioning if we are in the final stages of a different type of last journey.
 A journey of athletic achievement, discipline, and high standards.
 But what if those standards get relaxed?
-Is it an FKT or more what runners call a “Personal Record?”
+Is it an FKT or what runners call a “Personal Record?”

-In my article linked above about polar exploration, Eric Larsen briefly alludes to the challenges of polar exploration in the era of climate change.
+In the article linked above about polar exploration, Eric Larsen briefly alludes to the challenges of polar exploration in the era of climate change.
 There’s the real danger of unstable conditions causing potential death beyond the traditional challenges such as cold and exposure.
 And in the even more contentious world of polar records, if standard starting or ending points are no longer stable or safe to use, is it possible to set records or recreate voyages of the past?